 Select all the spaces in your model and click the “Space Attributes” tool.

-Near the bottom of the dialog, set “Ideal Air Loads Status” to “Yes” and set “Thermostat” to “DOE Ref Pre-1980 - LrgHotel - Lobby Thermostat”.
+Near the bottom of the dialog, set “Ideal Air Loads Status” to “Yes” and set “Thermostat” to “DOE Ref 1980-2004 - LrgHotel - Lobby Thermostat”.

 Save the model as “Section 3 - Model.osm” using “SaveAs” under the file menu in the OpenStudio Application.